smart-camera-engagement/matter-pi-ai-camera/README.md

 - Reference: https://www.raspberrypi.com/documentation/accessories/ai-camera.html

-This is just for testing PI AI Camera is working with pre-installed rpicam-apps.
+This is just for testing PI AI Camera working with pre-installed rpicam-apps.
 The pre-installed rpicam-apps will be deleted later.
 This step can be skipped.

 1. Update